Clinical Placements: Planning and Procedures

 VI.
 Practicum Class

 VII.
-Practicum Planning: Timeline and Procedures
+Clinical Placements: Timeline and Procedures

-Early to mid-May: Adjunct faculty inform the program about their availability to supervise our students in the upcoming year.
+Adjunct faculty inform the program about their availability to supervise our students in the upcoming year.
 Adjunct faculty listings on the Clinical Program web page are updated as this information comes in.

 Late May to mid-June: The Clinical Practicum Coordinator confers with students in MScII or higher (more senior students first) about placements for the upcoming year (i.e., September 1st to August 31st).
 As a general rule, placements will not begin before September 1st, nor end after August 31st.

-Late May - mid-August: Students contact prospective supervisors (again, more senior students first), with a CC to the Clinical Practicum Coordinator.
+Late May to mid-August: Students contact prospective supervisors (again, more senior students first), with a CC to the Clinical Practicum Coordinator.
 The more senior students contact prospective supervisors before their juniors because they have less time to complete the hours/training they need before applying to residency.

 Before contacting prospective supervisors:

-• Students are encouraged to confer with those in their cohort about who will contact whom.
+1. Students are encouraged to confer with those in their cohort about who will contact whom.
 It's perfectly okay for more than one person to contact a prospective supervisor.
-The supervisor would make the decision about whom to work with.

-• If a student wants to meet the Clinical Practicum Coordinator either before or after they confer with their peers, let the Practicum Coordinator know.
+3. If a student wants to meet the Clinical Practicum Coordinator either before or after they confer with their peers, let the Practicum Coordinator know.

-• Once a student decides who they want to contact, inform the Clinical Practicum Coordinator.
+4. Once a student decides who they want to contact, inform the Clinical Practicum Coordinator.

 When contacting a prospective supervisor: